neajul/New-Dependencies/Notes/Structure.md

   - ==airbnb is the mix of tech, or the cloud, and housing==
   - but it goes the other way around, too: tech is penetrating our houses, the two issues are no longer separate
     - smart homes, but also just internet cables, devices
+- Smart Cities, like the line
+  - could be a cool image
 - Why is everything a space?
   - Why is crypto a space?
   - Why are chats chatRooms?